tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Goal(At(C1, JFK) ∧ At(C3, JFK) ∧ At(C2, SFO) ∧ At(C4, SFO))
 ```

+Here are the results from all the searches that I performed: uninformed searches (#1-7), and heuristic searches (#8-10).
+Although note that some of the searches did not finish in the allotted 10 minutes.

 ![problem 3](problem-3.jpg)

+<p>&nbsp;</p>
 ---
 ## Part 4: Research Review
 ### Instructions